bhasarma/mlcoursezoom-camp/README.md

 # mlcoursezoom-camp
-This repositry contains coding done as part of ML zoom-camp course.
+This repositry contains projects and homework done as part of ML zoom-camp course.